RioNagata/website/README.md

 ## Git

 Git is used to display the history of changes happened during the development of this assessment.
 The commit was executed when functionality was implemented in the project and worked.
-Commits done in this assessment includes initial commit, user login, roomlist working, message function working, message with name, login system using username, assessment part 1 final,
+Commits done in this assessment includes initial commit, user login, roomlist working, message function working, message with name, login system using username, assessment part 1 final, server sider for assessment 2, login func work, testing done, read.md file fixed, comments for server-side, angular, small changes to add user, and final commit.

 ## Data structure